Many workers are on unpaid leave without their employer having 'furloughed' them under the Job Retention Scheme.

-HMRC has announced that people temporarily working reduced (or no) hours due to coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed - as they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme close, even if they are not using either scheme.
+HMRC has announced that people temporarily working reduced (or no) hours due to coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed.
+This because they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme, even if they are not using either scheme.
 They do not need to contact HMRC about this change.

 This is a temporary measure to ease the pressure on the number of new UC claims and to make things easier for everybody.

 What about paying the rent?

 Anyone who already gets some Housing Benefit should let the HB Office know about the drop in income, as their HB should increase due to the drop in earnings.